 Sauce for cauliflower gnocchi

 The great thing about gnocchi is that it goes with many sauces for a bowl of low carb comfort food.
+Use a jar of bell peppers to make an easy bell pepper pesto that compliments the cauliflower flavor.

 You could serve also this vegan cauliflower gnocchi, plain with sauteed garlic, herbs and olive oil or a vegan butter.